AreyMadhav/TermSim/README.md

 1. Navigate Directories: You can use the cd command to change the current directory.
 The pwd command displays the current directory.

-2. List Files and Directories: The ls command simulates listing files and directories in the current directory.
+2. List Files and Directories: The ls command simulates listing files and directories in the current directory. (will make it dynamic soon)

 3. Create Directories: The mkdir command simulates creating new directories.